ferhathaskaya/solutions_repo/docs/1 Physics/4 Electromagnetism/Problem_1.md

 The Lorentz force describes how electric and magnetic fields affect charged particles.
 It plays a key role in technologies like **mass spectrometers**, **cyclotrons**, and **fusion devices**.

-By adjusting field strength or velocity, we can explore how invisible forces shape real-world systems.

 The Lorentz force is given by: